clelantoson/doonething-terms/README.md

 We are not responsible for missed, delayed, or undelivered notifications.

-Do One Thing should not be used for critical, emergency, medical, legal, financial, safety-related, or time-sensitive tasks where failure to receive a reminder could cause harm or loss.
+CapyDo should not be used for critical, emergency, medical, legal, financial, safety-related, or time-sensitive tasks where failure to receive a reminder could cause harm or loss.

 ## 8. Widget Background Images